Kaziranga National Park: Governance

 The Wildlife wing of the forest department of the Government of Assam, headquartered at Bokakhat, is responsible for the administration and management of Kaziranga.
 The administrative head of the park is the director, who is a Chief Conservator of Forests-level officer.
 A divisional Forest Officer is the administrative chief executive of the park.
 He is assisted by two officers with the rank of Assistant Conservator of Forests.
 The park area is divided into five ranges, overseen by Range Forest Officers.
 The five ranges are the Burapahar (HQ: Ghorakati), Western (HQ: Baguri), Central (HQ: Kohora), Eastern (HQ: Agaratoli) and Northern (HQ: Biswanath).
 Each range is further sub-divided into beats, headed by a forester, and sub-beats, headed by a forest guard.

 The park receives financial aid from the State Government as well as the Ministry of Environment, Forests & Climate Change of Government of India under various Plan and Non-Plan Budgets.
 Additional funding is received under the Project Elephant from the Central Government.
 Most of this funding is used in paying wages and salaries of the staff and in anti-poaching measures, only a little sum is left behind for the development of the park.
 In spite of the funding from the government the park faces shortage of funds.
 In 1997–1998, a grant of US$ 100,000 was received under the Technical Co-operation for Security Reinforcement scheme from the World Heritage Fund.
-Additional funding is also received from national and international Non-governmental organizations.

-There are three dirt tracks inside the park corresponding to the three forest ranges of the park for patrolling and to view wildlife by the tourists.
-The Central or Kaziranga range with Kohora as the entry point covers the Daglang and Foliomari area.
-Some part of this range is the Core Zone of the Tiger Reserve or a Strict Nature Reserve, where casual visitors are not permitted.
-The Western range has Baguri as the entry point and covers the Monabeel, Bimoli, Kanchanjuri areas.
-This range is preferred for seeing big game like rhinos and water buffaloes.
-The Eastern range with Agortoli as the entry point covers Sohola and Rangamatia.
-This is 30 km from Kohora and is preferred for birding.

-Local people get employment from the park in the form of labour and allied activities.
-Labour requirements for the park include labour for anti-poaching activities and construction of bridges, culverts, etc. Approximately 100 to 200 people are hired per range for removal of Mimosa, a weed which is harmful for the herbivores.
-As of 2007 the park authorities have also hired security guards to protect the tourist jeeps inside the park.
-The park has developed a very good network of intelligence throughout the villages surrounding the park.
+Local people are employed from the park in the form of labour and anti-poaching activities, construction of bridges and culverts.
+Approximately 100 to 200 people are hired per range for removal of mimosa, which is harmful for the herbivores.
+As of 2007, the park authorities have also hired security guards to protect tourist jeeps inside the park.
+The park has developed a network of intelligence throughout the villages surrounding the park.
 There are key informants in every village, which reports about the movement of poachers and are monetarily compensated for information they provide to the park authorities.